This is my poor excuse for an “About Me” page.

 I now live in beautiful upstate New York, with my wonderful hubby of over thirty years.
 We have raised two amazing offspring, a daughter and a son, who are now adults I am proud to call my family and my friends.
 We are country folk, surrounded by wilderness and wildlife, and I can’t imagine ever living any other way.

 I also love to write, and have a number of publications under my name (and am working on a few under another name as well).
-Some of my avocational interests are crocheting (I used to knit, but my hands developed problems which made it painful to work the knitting needles), photography, daylilies, and (coming back around to animals) wildlife rehabilitation.
-I am a New York State licensed wildlife rehabilitator, and focus those efforts on raising baby songbirds for release, as an assistant to one of the top migratory bird rehabbers in the state.
+Some of my avocational interests are crocheting and knitting, photography, daylilies, and (coming back around to animals) wildlife rehabilitation.
+I am a New York State licensed wildlife rehabilitator, and have focused those efforts on raising baby songbirds for release, as an assistant to one of the top migratory bird rehabbers in the state.

 Enough about me, though.
 It’s really all about the critters, after all.